-During 2021, the Group received £82,443 (2020: £342,399) of financial assistance from the Government under the Coronavirus Job Retention Scheme.
+During 2022, the Group received £Nil (2021: £82,443) of financial assistance from the Government under the Coronavirus Job Retention Scheme.
 This was accounted for using the accruals model and income was recognised as the monies became receivable.
 There were no unfulfilled conditions or other contingencies attaching to this assistance.

 In addition, the Group deferred payment of its VAT liability for the quarter ending 30 April 2020.
-The liability remaining at 31 December 2021 was £12,317 (2020:£123,167) and was settled in January 2022.
+The £12,317 liability remaining at 31 December 2021 was settled in January 2022.